Docs & Files

 Need to download or use your Docs & Files outside of Basecamp?
 You can download an entire folder in a couple clicks.
 Here’s how:

-- In that menu you’ll find an option to Download this folder, click on that.
+In that menu you’ll find an option to Download this folder, click that.